 - Ensure effective intergovernmental coordination.

-The City of Stuart's Development Department will be holding the second public participation workshop for the City of Stuart's Comprehensive Plan from 5:30pm to 7:30pm on Wednesday, December 11, 2019 at the City Commission Chambers.
+The City of Stuart's Development Department will be held the second public participation workshop for the City of Stuart's Comprehensive Plan on Wednesday, December 11, 2019 at the City Commission Chambers.
 If you were not able to attend click here to learn more about the City of Stuart's Comprehensive Plan Evaluation goals and processes.
 For more information or questions please contact Stephen Mayer at (772) 288-5355 or email email@example.com.